open-telemetry/opentelemetry-java/README.md

 ## Snapshots

-Snapshots based out the `master` branch are available for `opentelemetry-api`, `opentelemetry-sdk` and the rest of the artifacts.
+Snapshots based out the `main` branch are available for `opentelemetry-api`, `opentelemetry-sdk` and the rest of the artifacts.
 We strongly recommend using our published BOM to keep all dependency versions in sync.

 ### Maven